saselberg/pylive-played-clip/docs/index.rst

 Using
 =====

 To use, Ableton should already be up and running.
-Then from a console launch pylive-played-clip as shown below.
+Then from a command line terminal launch ``pylive-played-clip`` as shown below.

 .. code-block:: console